cjcoops/CV/README.md

 #### Collaboration
 For each client account that I worked on, I was part of a different team.
 This required me to interact with new people all the time and form strong working relationships quickly.

-Group projects at Makers have given me practical, hands on experience of building applications as part of a team, holding daily stand-ups and retros and following Agile principles and XP values.
+Group projects at Makers have given me practical, hands on experience of building applications as part of a team, holding daily stand-ups and retros using agile methodologies and and following XP values.

 #### Project management
 On a number of my clients I had the role of service manager.
 This meant that I was responsible for the coordination of routine and project work within each of those client teams.
 This would involve me liaising with both senior and junior colleagues as well as the client to ensure the work was completed.